East Iceland Travel Guide

 More Iceland travel info:

-If you could use some one-on-one help planning your itinerary, schedule an Iceland travel consultation with Andrés, our Local Expert!
+If you could use some one-on-one help planning your itinerary, schedule an Iceland travel consultation with one of our Local Experts!

 How long to spend

-Like many regions in Iceland, you could spend a lifetime exploring every valley, fjord, and mountaintop in a region, always discovering something new.
-But many don’t have a lifetime to explore, so instead, around 4 days is a good amount of time to spend in East Iceland.
+Like many regions in Iceland, you could spend months exploring every valley, fjord, and mountaintop here.
+But, given you probably don’t have months to spend here, around 4 days is enough time to get a good introduction to East Iceland.

 With this amount of time, you could spend one day around Höfn and the glacier, joining a glacier hike or an ice cave tour in the winter.
 Then, another day spent driving through the East Fjords, stopping off at the traditional villages along the way.